 Here are some questions you may wish to consider before committing yourself to treatment:

-City Fertility Centre encourages all individuals/couples to seek independent legal advice before attending the donor program.
+City Fertility encourages all individuals/couples to seek independent legal advice before attending the donor program.
 Please visit our Legalities and Requirements page for more information.

 If you would like further information regarding our egg donor program, please contact us.